aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getItemCount() {#getItemCount--}

+<b>@deprecated.</b> Please use the 'itemCount' property instead.
 Gets the count of the base items in this pivot field.

 ```javascript
 getItemCount() : number;